Smarter notes with HappyScribe

 4. Translate, create subtitles, and export files

-HappyScribe lets you translate podcast transcripts in 140+ languages, which is useful if you’re planning to localize content across countries.
+HappyScribe lets you translate podcast transcripts into 150+ languages, which is useful if you're planning to localize content across countries.
 For social media, you can create and edit subtitles for videos and make them publish-ready.
-All of these happen within one platform, so you're not switching between 3 tools.
+All of these happen within one platform, so you're not switching between three tools.

 Ready to share files with others?
 HappyScribe lets you export files not only in DOCX, PDF, and TXT, but also in SRT, HTML, XML, CSV, JSON, and XLSX.

 If you're worried about security and privacy, HappyScribe has got you covered.
-It's GDPR and SOC 2 Type II compliant, uses encryption, and offers SSO login to enterprise users.
+It's GDPR and SOC 2 Type II compliant, uses AES-256 encryption, and offers SSO login to enterprise users, making it one of the most secure transcription platforms in the market.

 Want to see how HappyScribe fares with podcasts?
 Check out the Podcasts by HappyScribe library to gauge performance.